digitalautonomy/Jekyll-Onion-blog/DEV/README.md

 And we save the images as follows
 ##### Images folder
 ![Images folder](./images/example_images.png)

-You will se this as follows
+You will see this as follows.

 ##### Featured
 ![Featured](./images/example_featured.png)